ClusterHQ/flocker/docs/install/docker-plugin.rst

 On CentOS 7
 ===========

-On each of your container agent servers, install the Flocker plugin:
+On each of your Flocker nodes, install the Flocker plugin:

 .. prompt:: bash $

-   yum install -y clusterhq-flocker-docker-plugin
+   yum install -y clusterhq-flocker-docker-plugin systemctl enable flocker-docker-plugin systemctl start flocker-docker-plugin

-The service can be started, stopped, or restarted using ``systemctl``.
+The service can then be started, stopped, or restarted using ``systemctl``.
 For example:

 .. prompt:: bash $

    systemctl restart flocker-docker-plugin

 On Ubuntu 14.04
 ===============